Sarah Logan: Return to WWE (2022–2025)

 On January 29, 2022, Rowe made a surprise return to WWE at Royal Rumble, reprising her Sarah Logan character, entering the match at number 25, briefly reuniting with Morgan and lasting only 43 seconds until she was eliminated by The Bella Twins (Nikki and Brie Bella).
 Later in November, she made a full-time return, joining The Viking Raiders and adopting the new ring name of Valhalla.
 As part of the 2023 WWE Draft, Valhalla, along with Erik and Ivar, was drafted to the Raw brand.
 On January 27, 2024, Valhalla entered the Royal Rumble match at the titular event as the 24th entrant.
 As she was walking to the ring, R-Truth entered the women's Royal Rumble match thinking it was the men's Royal Rumble match.
 Due to the confusion caused by R-Truth, Valhalla was immediately eliminated by Nia Jax after she entered the ring.

 In April 2024, Valhalla began maternity leave after announcing that she and her husband would be expecting their second child.
-On June 2, 2025, Valhalla announced via Instagram that WWE had chosen not to renew her contract.
+On June 2, 2025, Valhalla announced via Instagram that WWE had chosen not to renew her contract and retired in 2026.